aniabrown/hpc-carpentry-WHPC/_episodes/16-resources.md

 (the problem size is very small) but we can still use it to get a feel for how to choose how many cores to request.
-The main things to keep in mind are that eventually adding more cores will likely not make the program run much faster (it may even run slower) and that the more cores you ask for the longer your job will wait in the scheduler.
+The main things to keep in mind are that eventually adding more cores will likely not make the program run much faster (it may even run slower) and that the more cores you ask for the longer your job will wait in the scheduler queue.

 > ## Running across multiple processes
 > To compile the parallel version of the code, we will need to load the MPI module: